- https://indianexpress.com/article/explained/why-maharashtra-is-planning-an-overhaul-of-its-rent-control-pagdi-system-10417720/

 Pagadi Meaning and Pagdi System Redevelopment

-It is a unique and traditional rental model in India where tenants pay a Pagdi and minimal monthly rent, giving them long-term tenancy rights.
-In Mumbai, many buildings are old and unsafe for people and need redevelopment.
-Under the Maharashtra Rent Control Act, tenants are protected, but redevelopment requires the consent of 51% of the occupants.
-The Development Control and Promotion Regulation (DCPR) 2034 offers incentives to landlords for the redevelopment of the property, which ensures that the tenants have new flats to live in, ranging from 300 to 1292 square feet, without paying anything extra.
+The Development Control and Promotion Regulation (DCPR) 2034 offers incentives to landlords for redeveloping properties.
+This ensures that tenants have new flats to live in, ranging from 300 to 1292 square feet, without paying anything extra.
 But if the size of the new flat exceeds the given range, the tenants must pay for the additional area.
 This is done to modernise the house while safeguarding the tenants' rights.

-Key Features of Pagadi System
+Key Features of the Pagadi System

 - Low Monthly Rent: Under the Pagdi system, tenants pay a huge upfront amount and then very low rent, which has remained the same for decades.
 For example, even today in South Mumbai, some tenants pay the rent of ₹800 while others pay around ₹20,000 for the same property.